-Comparing these data, hyperosmotic shock leads to 20-35% cell volume reduction in both confluent monolayers plated on glass and MDCK acini grown in collagen gel.
-This volume reduction is not seen in MDCK colonies, which recover to 90% of their isotonic volume within three hours (Figure 3F).
-This allows us to conclude that the NKCC-mediated regulatory volume increase after hyperosmotic shock that preserves volume homeostasis in single cells and small colonies is hampered in confluent renal epithelial tissue.
+From comparison of these data, hyperosmotic shock leads to 20-35% cell volume reduction in both confluent monolayers plated on glass and MDCK acini grown in collagen gel.
+This volume reduction is not seen in MDCK colonies, which recover to 90% of their isotonic volume within 3 h (Figure 3F).
+This allows us to conclude that the NKCC-mediated RVI after hyperosmotic shock that preserves volume homeostasis in single cells and small colonies is hampered in confluent renal epithelial tissue.

-Tight junctions are required to prevent volume recovery in mature epithelial tissue
+Tight junctions are needed to prevent volume recovery in mature epithelial tissue

 We speculated that the differences in volume regulation between small colonies and mature epithelium might arise from tight junctions.
-Tight junctions, which are critical for barrier function, are not observed in small colonies and assemble in rho-kinase (ROCK) and ZO-1 mediated processes in confluent and polarized epithelium (Hirase et al., 2001; Walsh et al., 2001; Odenwald et al., 2018).
+Tight junctions, which are critical for barrier function, are not observed in small colonies and assemble in ROCK- and ZO-1-mediated processes in confluent and polarized epithelium (Hirase et al., 2001; Walsh et al., 2001; Odenwald et al., 2018).
 To assess this, we first formed monolayers and acini from MDCK-II cells with the tight junction proteins ZO-1 and ZO-2 knocked-down (Choi et al., 2016).
 Interestingly, we found that that cell volume recovered after hyperosmotic shock in these cells.
-Similar to that observed for small colonies, the volume of ZO-1/ZO-2 deficient cells in mature epithelium acutely decreased but recovered over the subsequent several hours (Figure 4, A and B).
-After 3 hours, the average cell volume is not significantly different than those in isotonic media (Figure 4C).
+Similarly to that observed for small colonies, the volume of ZO-1-/ZO-2-deficient cells in mature epithelium decreased acutely but recovered over the subsequent several hours (Figure 4, A and B).
+After 3 h, the average cell volume is not significantly different than that in isotonic medium (Figure 4C).
 Thus, ZO-1 is critical to the differing volume regulation observed in confluent epithelial tissue.

-Another means to alter tight junction assembly is through inhibition of ROCK activity (Hirase et al., 2001; Walsh et al., 2001) with the addition of 25μ M of the ROCK inhibitor Y-27632 during monolayer formation.
-We find that ROCK inhibition also recovered the process of regulatory volume increase of cells within confluent monolayers or acini that are subjected to hyperosmotic shock (Figure 5, A-E) Taken together, these data show that ROCK inhibition facilitates an 88% volume recovery in monolayers, and 94% for acini (Figure 5F).
-And so, we are able to conclude that functional tight junctions are critical for the different response to hyperosmotic shock in mature epithelium than in isolated cells.
+Another means to alter tight junction assembly is through inhibition of ROCK activity (Hirase et al., 2001; Walsh et al., 2001) with the addition of 25 μ M of the ROCK inhibitor Y-27632 during monolayer formation.
+We find that ROCK inhibition also recovered the process of RVI of cells within confluent monolayers or acini that are subjected to hyperosmotic shock (Figure 5, A-E) Taken together, these data show that ROCK inhibition facilitates an 88% volume recovery in monolayers, and 94% in acini (Figure 5F).
+We are able to conclude that functional tight junctions are critical for the different response to hyperosmotic shock in mature epithelium than in isolated cells.